|Price||$4.99/mo; 500 GB|

 In the case of pCloud, each lifetime plan costs less than 4 times the equivalent yearly plan.
 Assuming you stayed with pCloud, and the company stayed in business, you would be ahead of the game in 4 years.
 This seems like a good bet.
-The company is small, but the service seems solid, and if they make it through the COVID-19 madness, I don’t see any reason why they shouldn’t be around 4 years from now.
+The company is small, but has been around since 2013.
+If they make it through the COVID-19 madness, I don’t see any reason why they shouldn’t be around 4 years from now.

 Other pCloud plans